lisawilliams/doreadthecomments/readme.md

 ## A Reading List

+*"And sometimes it gets too intense.
+What we’ve found lately is that the tone of our comments (and some of our commenters) is getting a little too aggressive and negative — a change that feels like it started with GamerGate and has steadily gotten worse ever since.
+It’s hard for us to do our best work in that environment, and it’s even harder for our staff to hang out with our audience and build the relationships that led to us having a great community in the first place."*

+-- "[Verge Turns Off Comments 'For A Super-Chill Summer'](http://www.poynter.org/news/mediawire/355573/the-verge-temporarily-cans-comments-for-a-super-chill-summer/)", Nilay Patel as quoted in Poynter

 *It has become the way of the Internet.
 We have come to understand that the comments section is not unlike the Internet’s own septic system: it sits below every post and video and article, collecting all the trash and shit and evil clowns that have been cast down from above.
 It’s positively dystopian.
 Up above are the elites, zipping about on their information superhighway, while below, the underpass has some kind of violent hobo fight club playing out again and again.*